njeanette03/Model_Simple_Linear_Relationship_between_Altitude_and_Coffee_Quality/README.md

 # Confidence Interval

-A confidence interval measures the degree or uncertainty or certainty.
+A confidence interval measures the degree of uncertainty or certainty.

 Using the confint() to find our confidence interval, we are 95% confident that for every 1 meter in altitude, the total cupping points increase between 0.0006566442 to 0.00135904.